ElenaDobrovolskaia/firstPythonProject/README.md

 # firstPythonProject

-test if webhook is working
+This repository was created in purpose to connect my project with my Jenkins to test if webhook is working.